simonw/datasette.io/README.md

     curl -O https://datasette.io/content.db
     curl -O https://datasette.io/blog.db

-To build the database files used by the site:
+To build the database files used by the site you will first need to set an environment variable containing a GitHub personal access token.
+You can create a token at https://github.com/settings/tokens - then set it as the `GITHUB_TOKEN` environment variable like so:

+    export GITHUB_TOKEN="token-here"

+Now you can build the databases like this:

     scripts/build.sh